E-Textiles – Traditional Fabrics with Functions

 Electrical components have an ever-decreasing size.
 This opens a greater scope of design, e.g. mounting components to embroidered sequins.
 Moreover, sensors can be integrated exactly where they are needed in an automated process.

-Ein Artikel von Melanie Hoerr, Manager Technical Embroidery Applications, ZSK STICKMASCHINEN für textilplus.com / Ausgabe Nr.
-3/4-2021
+By Dipl.-Ing.
+Melanie Hoerr, Manager Technical Embroidery Applications, ZSK STICKMASCHINEN for textilplus.com / Issue No. 3 / 4-2021 (in German)

 One of the most direct uses of technical embroidery is to quickly attach and stitch traditional printed circuit boards into fabric carriers.
 Stitching boards immediately into the structure of the textile reduces mechanical strains on the connectors while allowing the control and processing electronics to be physically closer to their supporting electronics.
 This can have a range of benefits such as increased signal to noise ratio, decreased mechanical fatigue based failure, and reduced need for additional connectors.